happycog/brilliantretail/README.txt

 * Added ajax filter to admin product overview [#0000096]
 * Added ajax filter to admin customer overview [#0000090]
 * Added ajax filter to admin order overview [#0000091]
+* Added a wildcard operator to the end of the search term to better match partials [#0000102]
 * Added captcha to member register form [#0000089]
 * Added dynamic buckets to price filtering in category layered tag [#0000107]
 * Added confirm_email name to checkout template for server side validation